bcgsc/goldpolish/README.md

-                        GoldPolish-Target flank length (if --target specified) (Default: 64) --bed BED             BED file specifying target coordinates (if --target specified) --softmask            Target coordinates determined from softmasked regions in the input assembly (if --target specified) --k_ntlink            k-mer size used for ntLink mappings (if --ntlink specified) (Default: 88) --w_ntlink            Window size used for ntLink mappings (if --ntlink specified) (Default: 1000)
+                        GoldPolish-Target flank length (if --target specified) (Default: 64) --bed BED             BED file specifying target coordinates (if --target specified) --softmask            Target coordinates determined from softmasked regions in the input assembly (if --target specified) --k-ntlink            k-mer size used for ntLink mappings (if --ntlink specified) (Default: 88) --w-ntlink            Window size used for ntLink mappings (if --ntlink specified) (Default: 1000)
 ```

 ## GoldPolish-Target